HomeVertebratesToothed Whales

 Many toothed whales are highly social and move around in groups called pods.

-These cetaceans propel through the water by moving their tail fin and lower body up and down, allowing for vertical motion.
+These cetaceans propel through the water by moving their tail fin and lower bodies up and down, allowing for vertical motion.
 Additionally, they use their flippers constantly to steer forward.
-Sometimes, they also move to the surface of the water (logging) so that they can travel faster.
+Sometimes, they move to the surface of the water and remain still like a tree log (logging), with only their dorsal fin or parts of the back exposed.

 They are fast swimmers and typically cruise at around 9 to 28 km/h (5.6 to 17.4 mph).
 The sperm whale is even faster, traveling at speeds of up to 35 km/h (22 mph).

 Dolphins produce three main types of vocalizations through their nasal sacs: burst-pulsed sounds, frequency-modulated whistles, and high-pitched clicks.
-These clicks are directional and are essential to echolocation (discussed later).
+These clicks are directional and are essential to echolocation.

 Bottlenose dolphins, in particular, communicate through some signature whistles, which are used to identify individuals.
-They reciprocate each other by mimicking the whistles and eventually remembering them for the future.
+They reciprocate by mimicking each other’s whistles and eventually remembering them for the future.

-Sperm whales produce three distinct vocalizations: creaks (rapid high-frequency clicks used for hunting prey), codas (short click patterns, typically 3 to 20, used for social identification), and slow clicks (typically heard in the presence of males).
+Sperm whales produce three distinct vocalizations: creaks (rapid high-frequency clicks used for hunting prey), codas (short click patterns, typically between 3 and 20, used for social identification), and slow clicks (usually heard in the presence of males).

 Echolocation